gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 ## Preface

-I've always enjoyed the literary form if the interview, and hoped that once I would be able to dabble in it.
+I've always enjoyed the literary form of the interview, and hoped that once I would be able to dabble in it.

 Here's how I finally got motivated.